-Type of Load Load Chargeable (as %age of NAV) Exit Load In respect of each purchase / switch-in of Units, upto 15% of the units may be redeemed / switched-out without any exit load from the date of allotment.
-Any redemption in excess of the above limit shall be subject to the following exit load: For redemption / switch-out of units on or before 1 year from the date of allotment: 2.00% of applicable NAV.
-For redemption / switch-out of units after 1 year but on or before 2 years from the date of allotment: 1.00% of applicable NAV. - For redemption / switch-out of units after 2 years: Nil
+Type of Load Load Chargeable (as %age of NAV) Exit Load In respect of each purchase / switch-in of Units, upto 15% of the units may be redeemed / switched out without any exit load from the date of allotment.
+Any redemption in excess of the above limit shall be subject to the following exit load: For redemption / switch-out of units on or before 1 year from the date of allotment - 3.00% of applicable NAV.
+For redemption / switch-out of units after 1 year but on or before 2 years from the date of allotment - 2.00% of applicable NAV.
+For redemption / switch-out of units after 2 year but on or before 3 years from the date of allotment - 1.00% of applicable NAV.
+For redemption / switch-out of units after 3 years - Nil